International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 Students may, upon request, be required to have previous academic work validated, at the student’s expense, through an outside credential evaluation service.

 Failure to declare and/or present all academic work, or presentation of academic records that are found to be altered or of a questionable nature, may result in non-acceptance of student or dismissal of student from the University.
 Generally, international students currently studying in the United States who wish to transfer to Monmouth University should follow the regular transfer admission process.
-The English proficiency/SAT requirement can be waived for international students who have completed at least twenty-four transferable credits of which at least three are in English at the 100 level or higher.
 See details referenced in the International Applicants section for English proficiency requirements.
 An international student transferring from an institution within the United States is asked to provide the following documentation:

 In addition, upon acceptance, the transfer applicant should request the previous institution to transfer his or her Student and Exchange Visitor Information System (SEVIS) record.

-International transfer applicants must also provide financial support documentation (see details referenced in the International Applicants section).
+International transfer applicants must also provide financial support documentation and passport (see details referenced in the International Applicants section).